 positive hCG laboratory test (>5 mIU/ml).

-of becoming pregnant, including women whose career, lifestyle, or sexual orientation
+capable of becoming pregnant, including women whose career, lifestyle, or sexual

-precludes intercourse with a male partner and women whose partners have been
+orientation precludes intercourse with a male partner and women whose partners have

-sterilized by vasectomy or other means, UNLESS they meet the following definition of
+been sterilized by vasectomy or other means, UNLESS they meet the following

-post-menopausal: 12 months of natural (spontaneous) amenorrhea or 6 months of
+definition of post-menopausal: 12 months of natural (spontaneous) amenorrhea or 6

-spontaneous amenorrhea with serum FSH levels >40 mIU/m or 6 weeks post surgical
+months of spontaneous amenorrhea with serum FSH levels >40 mIU/m or 6 weeks post

-bilateral oophorectomy with or without hysterectomy OR are using one or more of the
+surgical bilateral oophorectomy with or without hysterectomy OR are using one or more

-following acceptable methods of contraception: surgical sterilization (e. g., bilateral
+of the following acceptable methods of contraception: surgical sterilization (e. g.,

-tubal ligation), hormonal contraception (implantable, patch, oral), and double-barrier
+bilateral tubal ligation), hormonal contraception (implantable, patch, oral), and

 - Severe hypertension (an office cuff MSDBP ≥110 mmHg and/or MSSBP ≥180 mmHg).

-dose of each drug, one of which must be a diuretic, and not a blood pressure goal
+maximum dose of each drug, one of which must be a diuretic, and not at blood pressure

 - Patients treated with more than 3 antihypertensive medications (each component of a